 What our help looks like

-We continue to operate in the west and east of Ukraine, where we provide humanitarian, financial and psychological assistance, and where more than 290 members of our team are currently working.
-We are also providing assistance in newly liberated areas and towns, such as Kherson and Lyman.
-Across the country, we continue to repair houses, water systems and makeshift power supplies.
-Water systems, which are often closely linked to heating systems, also need to be repaired.
-At the same time, we are helping to run a helpline for assistance in Ukrainian and Russian.
-We are also helping to manage the refugee wave in neighbouring Moldova - we have long supported families there who have provided shelter for people fleeing the war.
+We continue to operate in the west and east of Ukraine where we provide humanitarian, financial, and psychological assistance, and where 296 members of our team are currently working.
+Across the country, we continue to repair houses, water systems, and makeshift power supplies.
+We also help to run a phone help line in Ukrainian and Russian.
+We provide assistance to manage the refugee wave in Moldova and Georgia - we have long supported families there who have provided shelter for people fleeing the war.

-In the Czech Republic, we help refugees to integrate, find accommodation, work, school and healthcare - all thanks to the massive support of our donors, who have donated over CZK 2 billion to SOS Ukraine.
-Meanwhile, 450,000 refugees have arrived in the Czech Republic since the start of the war, the highest number per capita of any EU country.
+In the Czech Republic, we provide refugees with assistance with integration, finding accommodation, work, school and health care.
+Since the beginning of the war, 450 000 refugees have arrived in the Czech Republic, the highest number per capita of any EU country.

 All this help would not have been possible without the massive support of our donors who have contributed more than 83 million euros to the SOS Ukraine appeal.